Description and requirements

 N.B.: Also visit the website of the Master-Thesis Lab (Scriptie-atelier)

 Dependent on research topic and area.

-Assessment of the definitive printed version of the MA thesis is being done by the supervisor and a second reviewer in July and August.
-Finalisation of the grade is due at the end of August.
+Assessment of the definitive printed version of the MA thesis is being done by the supervisor and a second reviewer in July.

-A digital (PDF) as wel as a printed version of the thesis must be handed in at the Institute’s Secretariat (room 3A19) before graduation.
+A digital (PDF) as wel as a printed version of the thesis must be handed in at the Faculty’s Student Service Centre as indicated on Blackboard.

 In evaluating the thesis the supervisor will use the points of referrence defined by the Institutes Educational Committee.

 Each year the Institute for Cultural Anthropology and Development Sociology awards the best field research and MA thesis.
 The award called the Speckmann Award consists of a sum of € 450 and an official award letter.
 The aim of this award is to improve the quality of research and the MA theses.
 Evaluation of theses submitted for the prize is carried out by a departmental prize-committee.

 Only the staff members may bring theses that they consider eligible for the Speckmann award to the attention of the committee.

 N.B.
 The thesis must be completed within maximum two years after the completion of the fieldwork.
 After this period of two years the fieldwork data lose their validity and the thesis can no longer be accepted.

 1 April to 30 June 2017.